gianlucarusso/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: "Universitat Pompeu Fabra"
+- name: "Universitat Pompeu Fabra and Barcelona GSE"
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Postdoc at Pompeu Fabra working on Economic History and Political Economy
+bio: I am a Postdoc at Pompeu Fabra and the Barcelona GSE working on  Political Economy and Economic History

 interests:
+- Political Economy
 - Economic History
-- Political Economy
 - Applied Microeconomics

 education: